 Fans jeer as players take a knee in English soccer match

-LONDON (AP) — Fans attending an English second-tier match between Millwall and Derby on Saturday jeered as players took a knee in support of the Black Lives Matter movement.
+Fans attending an English second-tier match between host Millwall and Derby on Saturday jeered as players took a knee in support of the Black Lives Matter movement.

-In video footage published on social media, booing was clearly heard from the stands as both sets of players made the symbolic gesture after the referee blew the whistle to signal the start of the match at The Den, the home stadium of Millwall.
+In video footage published on social media, booing was clearly heard from the stands by some supporters as both sets of players made the symbolic gesture after the referee blew the whistle to signal the start of the match at The Den, the home stadium of Millwall.

+“I heard it and was very surprised," said Derby manager Wayne Rooney, the former England and Manchester United striker.
+“It’s a shame because there has been great progress in that campaign and hearing that is very disappointing and upsetting for a lot of people."

 Players in English soccer have continued to take a knee this season to show support for the fight against discrimination following the death of George Floyd in the United States.
 Floyd, a Black man in handcuffs, died May 25 after a white police officer pressed his knee against Floyd’s neck as he said he couldn’t breathe.